-Healthy Families is a program aimed at providing teen parents with parent education, linkage to community resources, prenatal care, and ongoing support through the child’s third birthday.
+Healthy Families is a program aimed at providing young parents living in the City of St. Louis/St. Louis County or Greene County with parent education, linkage to community resources, prenatal care, and ongoing support through the child’s third birthday.

 Though most parents wish to provide their children with the best environment for their development, households already facing difficult circumstances are also found to be at a higher risk of child abuse or neglect.

 Healthy Families is a voluntary program offered to any teen in St. Louis City or St. Louis County, with a specific focus on serving individuals living at or below the 185% poverty rate and those who qualify for federal social service benefits.

 The program’s counterpart, Better Beginnings, which is located in Greene County, also seeks to serve at-risk mothers.
 Outcomes focus on pre-natal and infant health, developmental targets, and family stability.

 The program’s services include:

 - Parent survey

 - Direct observation of parent-child interactions

 - Adult Adolescent Parent Inventory